Home » All the best vegan recipes from Sweeter than Oats » Easy Vegan Pumpkin or Squash Soup

 Ingredients

-Ingredients for squash soup
+Ingredients for pumpkin soup.

 • Onion, small white onion or shallot, finely sliced.